 Introduction

-This chapter will be divided as follows: First, I will present the context of the project and it’s problematic, as well as give an overview of the host company, Second, I will present the solution that I developed after in-dept study of existing solution on the market, then I will specify the work methodology that I will follow through developing the application and a conclusion
+This chapter will be divided as follows: first, I will present the context of the project and its problems, as well as provide an overview of the host company; second, I will present the solution that I developed after an in-depth study of existing solutions on the market, then I will specify the work methodology that I will follow by developing the application and a conclusion.

 1.1 Internship Context

-The work in this report was carried out as part of my end-of studies project to obtain an applied license in computer science at the Higher Institute of Computer science and Mathematics of Monastir.
-This internship was carried out within Mega dev agency on the subject of: Design and development of a web application that helps users achieve their fitness goals.
+The work in this report was carried out as part of my end-of studies project to obtain an applied license in computer science at the Higher Institute of Computer Science and Mathematics of Monastir.
+This internship was carried out within Mega dev agency on the subject of the design and development of a web application that helps users achieve their fitness goals.

 1.2 Presentation of the host company

-Mega-DEV is a web design and development company that provides end-to-end development service for web and mobile development.
+Mega-DEV is a web design and development company that provides end-to-end development services for web and mobile development.